 To find out if your popcorn ceiling contains asbestos, scrape a small sample from the corner of your ceiling and send it to an accredited lab for asbestos testing.
 You can also pick up a home test kit from a home improvement store.
 You can also contact your local health department for assistance with testing.
 If the test is positive for asbestos, contact a company that specializes in asbestos removal.
 Do not attempt to remove the asbestos yourself!

 In the absence of asbestos, a brave homeowner can remove popcorn ceilings themselves with the help of a spray bottle, a sturdy scraper and plastic floor coverings.
-This might sound easy, and it is the least expensive option, as far as the tools go, but this DIY project takes a lot of time, effort and hard work!
+This might sound easy, and it is the least expensive option, but this DIY project takes a lot of time and hard work!
 You don’t realize how strenuous it can be to stand on a ladder scraping the ceiling for several hours.
 Not to mention the mess you’ll have to clean up after scraping!
 It’s a much bigger job than you might think, but it certainly can be done.

 Once the texture has been removed, you will have to mud over most of the ceiling or do plenty of sanding if you want it to be smooth.
-So be sure to factor in these hidden costs if you choose to take down your popcorn ceiling yourself.
+Be sure to factor in these hidden costs if you choose to take down your popcorn ceiling yourself.

 A cleaner, somewhat easier alternative to scraping the popcorn ceiling is hanging drywall or beadboard over it.
 There are quite a few tutorials online explaining exactly how to do this yourself.
-You’ll need to use a stud finder to make sure you know where the joists are, and then you can use lightweight drywall and extra-long screws to get through the original ceiling to the joists.
-You will also have to do the finishing work of taping, mudding and sanding the drywall to prepare it for paint.
-Any crown moulding or fixtures in the ceiling will need to be removed and reinstalled after the new drywall is in place.
+You’ll need to use a stud finder to make sure you know where the joists are, and then you can use lightweight drywall or beadboard and extra-long screws to get through the original ceiling to the joists.
+You will also have to do the finishing work of taping, mudding, and sanding to prepare it for paint.
+Any crown moulding or fixtures in the ceiling will need to be removed and reinstalled after the new drywall or beadboard is in place.

 3. Hire a Pro

-The safest and cleanest option to remove popcorn ceilings is to hire a reputable contractor (like Medford Remodeling!) instead of doing it yourself.
-Hiring a drywall professional, handyman or remodeler is essential if asbestos is a factor, and it will also result in the smoothest, best-looking result!
+The safest, cleanest, and easiest option to remove popcorn ceilings is, of course, to hire a reputable contractor (like Mike’s Guys!) instead of doing it yourself.
+Hiring a drywall professional, handyman, or remodeler is essential if asbestos is a factor, and it will also result in the smoothest, best-looking result!